Marketing evolves fast, and 2026 will be no different. Every year, trends shift as new technologies emerge and consumer behavior adapts.

 As AR technology advances, more brands will adopt these immersive experiences, allowing for deeper connections with consumers and more innovative ways to showcase products.

-Pepsi AR campaign had caught more then 600,000 engaging post in China
+Pepsi’s AR campaign had caught more than 600,000 engaging posts in China

 Example: IKEA uses AR in its app to let customers see how furniture will look and fit in their space before making a purchase.